luis30n/buy-now-pay-later/docs/design-decisions.md

  @status="enabled",
  @symbolize_args=false>
 ```
-If needed, this worker could be used to schedule the creation of disbursements in a separate sidekiq queue, so that disbursements are created in paralell, and not sequentually, which should speed up the calculation process.

 # Financial calculations
 - Ruby `BigDecimal` objects have been used to perform financial calculations. `BigDecimal` are slower than `Float` objects, but provide higher precision and control over the number of decimals to use in calculations. `Float` objects are typically used in Ruby to represent decimals but, since they use binary floating-point representation, `Float` objects inherently have rounding errors due to the inability to represent certain decimal values precisely.
 Example: